blemaire/Carbon/.github/ISSUE_TEMPLATE.md

 6
 ```
 <!--
-Always give your expectations.
-Each use has their owns.
+Always specify your expectations, each use has their own.
-You may want daylight saving time to be taken into account,
+You may want to account for daylight saving time or
-someone else want it to be ignored.
-You may want timezone
-to be used in comparisons, someone else may not, etc.
+timezones, someone else may not.
 -->

 But I actually get: